PowerLedger/powr/docs/src/developing/test-validator.md

 During early stage development, it is often convenient to target a cluster with fewer restrictions and more configuration options than the public offerings provide.
-This is easily achieved with the `solana-test-validator` binary, which starts a full-featured, single-node blockchain cluster on the developer's workstation.
+As the Powerledger blockchain is an SVM blockchain based on the Solana project, the solana-test-validator binary will work as a test-validator that starts a full-featured, single-node blockchain cluster on the developer's workstation.

 ## Advantages